Clinton Portis: Trade

-Before the 2004 season, the Broncos traded Portis to the Washington Redskins for cornerback Champ Bailey and a second-round draft pick in the 2004 NFL Draft which the Broncos used to select Tatum Bell (and Bell wore Portis's number 26 in Denver).
+Before the 2004 season, the Broncos traded Portis to the Washington Redskins for cornerback Champ Bailey and a second-round draft pick in the 2004 NFL draft which the Broncos used to select Tatum Bell (and Bell wore Portis's number 26 in Denver).
 Washington signed Portis to an eight-year contract worth $50.5 million.
 At that time, there were criticisms regarding the trade, namely that shut-down corners like Bailey were hard to come by and that adding a second-round pick for Portis was too much and one-sided.
 Critics also felt that Portis was simply a product of the Broncos' O-line scheme, and would not have much success in Washington, which was usually suited to more physical, power runners (such as Stephen Davis or John Riggins).

 Washington Redskins

 2004

-In the 2004 season, he had to adjust to coach Joe Gibbs' style of running, which consists of mostly power running.
-Despite taking his first Washington carry 64 yards for a TD in the season opener against the Tampa Bay Buccaneers, it was a somewhat rough adjustment for Portis because Denver's running style consisted of stretch runs and runs to the outside.
-The adjustment was made rougher by an offensive line that was depleted mainly due to injuries.
 He finished 2004 with 1,315 yards for a 3.8 yard rushing average.
 He had an especially tough time finding the end zone, finishing with eight total touchdowns (5 rushing, 2 receiving, and one passing).

 2005

 Portis bounced back in the 2005 season.
-Although Gibbs still ran a power style of football, he implemented more outside running plays into the Washington rushing attack to better suit Portis' style of running.
-Portis had a much better season, proving that he can run inside as well as to the outside and was a better pass-blocker.
 Although he did not get into the end zone until the fifth game of the season, he finished strong and had 12 total touchdowns (11 rushing and one passing).
 On a 14-yard run against the Philadelphia Eagles on January 1, 2006, he broke the Redskins' franchise record for the most rushing yards in a season with 1,516 yards and tied the most 100+ yard games in a season (5).
 He ended the game with 112 rushing yards.
-By rushing for 1,516 yards, he became only the third runner in league history to reach 1,500 yards in three of his first four seasons.